By Bus & Coach

 Cross the road towards Great Western Arcade and turn left.
 Turn right which takes you onto Bull Street and (Bull Street Metro Stop) .
 Keep walking, crossing straight ahead at the junction.
 Follow the road round to the right, and opposite Boots turn left into Carrs Lane, with Marks & Spencer on the far side.
 The Church Centre is at the far end of Carrs Lane, on the left.

-Clean Air Zone charges will apply shortly.
+Clean Air Zone charges apply.
 For more information, go to the BrumBreathes website

-There is a small car park at the Church Centre however priority is given to those with limited mobility, for unloading and to church and staff members.
+There is a small car park at the Church Centre, which is accessed from “New Meeting Street”.
+However, priority is given to those with limited mobility, for unloading and to church and staff members.
 Please note: the remaining spaces are available on a daily basis and paid for on arrival.
 There is also a bus lane on Moor Street Ringway right in front of the Church Centre.
 Cameras are in operation and drivers can be fined £60 for using bus lanes.